Vietnam.vn - Nền tảng quảng bá Việt Nam

 Today's coffee price in Kon Tum province is purchased at 106,400 VND/kg.

-According to the Vietnam Commodity Exchange (MXV), the prices of two coffee commodities increased in the first trading session of the week.
-Specifically, the price of Arabica coffee increased by more than 1% after two consecutive sessions of decline, while the price of Robusta coffee also recovered nearly 1% from the lowest level in nearly 3 months.
+According to the Vietnam Commodity Exchange (MXV), the prices of two coffee products increased in the first trading session of the week.
+Specifically, the price of Arabica coffee increased by more than 1% after two consecutive sessions of decline, while the price of Robusta coffee also recovered by nearly 1% from the lowest level in nearly 3 months.

 Ngoc Vy